Sex and UTIs: How To Prevent Getting One While Getting Lucky

 The best way to treat a UTI is by asking your doctor for the best treatment for your specific case, however, there are a few things you can do at home if you find yourself deep in the throes of a UTI:

-•Cranberry juice is an age-old treatment for UTIs, but while it helps with symptoms like burning or pain, it won’t necessarily cure a UTI on its own.
+• Cranberry juice is an age-old treatment for UTIs, but while it helps with symptoms like burning or pain, it won’t necessarily cure a UTI on its own.

-•Wear loose-fitting undies to keep things breathing down there.
+• Wear loose-fitting undies to keep things breathing down there.

-•Drink lots of water to keep the cleansing of your bladder going.
+• Drink lots of water to keep the cleansing of your bladder going.

-•Take probiotics to balance out the healthy bacteria in your body.
+• Take probiotics to balance out the healthy bacteria in your body.

 Should You Have Sex If You Have A UTI?

 No way, José!
-Sex will surely make the infection worse and also might not feel that great with all the discomfort down there.
-Chances are sex will slow down the healing process so abstain for now until you’re good to go and free of the UTI.
+Sex will surely make the infection worse and also, it might not feel that great with all the discomfort down there.

 Continue reading